terraform-aws-modules/terraform-aws-rds/examples/blue-green-deployment/README.md

 $ terraform apply
 ```

-To see blue/green deployment, update the `engine_version` argument in `module.db` to 15.4 after initial apply then execute:
+To see blue/green deployment, update the `engine_version` argument in `module.postgres` to 15.4 and/or `engine_version` in module.mysql to 8.0.34 after initial apply then execute:

 ```bash
 $ terraform plan